WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Semi-desert, foothills.
 Canyons, openings.
 Spring.

-Typical of the Cymopteris genus, Cymopteris purpureus is much wider than it is tall; it often spreads itself along the ground.
-The flower head starts in a tight, greenish-yellow cluster but then enlarges and spreads becoming golden.
-Flowers can, however, also be red.
-Leaves are shiny blue-green or darker green and they are deeply cut with pointed tips.
-Stems are often red.
+Typical of the Cymopterus genus, Cymopterus purpureus is much wider than it is tall; it often spreads itself along the ground.
+The flower head starts in a tight, greenish-yellow cluster but then enlarges and spreads becoming golden and sometimes drying to purple.
+Stems of the leaves and flowers are often tinged reddish-purple.
+Leaves are often a powdery blue-green and are commonly two-toned.
+They can have a sheen to them and they are always deeply cut with pointed tips.

 "Purpureus" is from the Latin "purpur", "purple", referring to the stem and to the sometimes color of the flower.
 The plant was first collected in 1869 by Palmer and named in 1873 by Sereno Watson, Asa Gray's pupil and successor.